USEPA/FASM-sensor-AQI-analysis/README.md

 The working directory for all scripts and R Markdown documents will be `FASM-sensor-AQI-analysis/`.

 The `docs/` directory contains the Rmd and html files the are the tutorial walking through the template script.
-They are linked to the GitHub pages website for this repository (https://urban-bassoon-v9zkyqw.pages.github.io/).
+They are linked to the [GitHub Pages website](https://urban-bassoon-v9zkyqw.pages.github.io/) for this repository.

 The `R/` directory contains the template R script for users to fill in and run the code to perform the analysis as well as supporting source R scripts with necessary functions and packages.